Slow rising hCG levels in early pregnancy

 hCG usually doubles every 48-72 hours very early in pregnancy, when the hCG is below 6,000 mIU/ml.
-A rise above 60% in 48 hours is considered normal and below 53% abnormal.
+A rise above 35% in 48 hours is still considered normal and a rise below 35% in 48 hours is generally considered abnormal.

-Blood hCG levels are not very helpful to test for the viability of the pregnancy if the hCG level are above 6,000 and/or after 6-7 weeks of the pregnancy.
-Instead, to test the health of the pregnancy better, a sonogram should be done to confirm the presence of a fetal heart beat.
-Once a fetal heart beat is seen, it is not recommended to check the pregnancy viability with hCG levels.
+Blood hCG levels are not very helpful to test for the viability of the pregnancy if the hCG level is above 6,000 and/or after 6-7 weeks of the pregnancy.
+Instead, to test the health of the pregnancy better, a sonogram should be done to confirm the presence of a fetal heartbeat.
+Once a fetal heartbeat is seen, it is not recommended to check the pregnancy viability with hCG levels.

 The measurement of serum hCG concentrations over several days, usually 48-72 hours apart is important to identify a normal from an abnormal early pregnancy.
 This is usually done before an ultrasound can be of value to assess the viability of the pregnancy.

 Decreasing hCG Levels

 When the hCG level is decreasing early in pregnancy, it is clear that the pregnancy is not viable, but after 10-11 weeks a decrease is not unusual in normal pregnancies.
 The management of cases with too low or decreasing hCG levels often consists of observation or intervention.
 The rate of decline associated with nonviable pregnancies that resolved with expectant management has been described, with a faster decline observed with higher hCG levels at presentation.
 A rate of decline that is slower than 21 to 35% in 48 hours suggests the presence of retained trophoblastic tissue or ectopic pregnancy and indicates the need for intervention to achieve a definitive diagnosis.

 Expected minimum % decline in serum HCG in nonviable pregnancies

 |% Decline after 2 days